Knakworstje/dtp/README.md

 - **SDTP:**

-  - Uses TLS for encryption and mutual authentication.
+  - Uses ECDSA for encryption and mutual authentication.
   - Prevents data tampering and eavesdropping.

 ## Chart